Optimization

 Distributed Machine Learning

-Classical machine learning methods, include stochastic gradient descent (aka backprop), work great on one machine, but don’t scale well to the cloud or cluster setting.
+Classical machine learning methods, include stochastic gradient descent (also known as backprop), work great on one machine, but don’t scale well to the cloud or cluster setting.
 We propose a variety of algorithmic frameworks for scaling machine learning across many workers.
+Many of our distributed ML experiments are done using USNA’s Grace Supercomputer, which is currently hosted at University of Maryland.

 Continue reading